ketakisrao/simplyres-php/README.md

 SimplyRes allows you to make reservations at restaurants, SimplyReserve!

-This application is built on Django -- A python based web framework.
-The backend used is SqLite3 and the site has been deployed on Openshift (Red Hat Cloud) at [SimplyRes](https://simplyresphp-ketakisrao.rhcloud.com "SimplyRes!").
+This application is built on Laravel -- A php based web framework.
+The backend used is MySQL and the site has been deployed on Openshift (Red Hat Cloud) at [SimplyRes](https://simplyresphp-ketakisrao.rhcloud.com "SimplyRes!").

 If you want a copy of this application up and running on your local machines, do the following: